jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 In Agile software development, an agency does not buy a defined product.
 Instead, it buys development teams' (developers, designers, content strategists, etc.) time.
 Therefore, the most appropriate contract type is T&M. The government, through an engaged product owner, can constantly prioritize the work to be done and measure software quality.
 The product owner should know what the development team is working on every day.

 The traditional government fear of T&M contracts is that costs spin out of control.
-The empowered product owner reduces this risk though daily communication, and frequent -- every sprint -- inspection of performance against a quality assurance surveillance plan (QASP).
+The empowered product owner[^owner] reduces this risk though daily communication, and frequent -- every sprint -- inspection of performance against a quality assurance surveillance plan (QASP).
 We also encourage using a not-to-exceed ceiling to put an additional cap on expenses to protect the government's interest.

 In addition to flexibility, another T&M benefit is that it allows for development team flexibility to scale up and down as needed.
 Stable teams are a core tenet of agile development.
 Agile frowns on changing team structures more often than needed, but T&M allows the product owner to do so if necessary.